Admiral of the fleet (Russia)

-Admiral of the fleet or fleet admiral (Адмирал флота) is the highest naval rank of the Russian Federation.
-It is the equivalent of the Soviet naval rank of Fleet Admiral and the present Russian rank of army general.
-The rank is roughly equivalent to the rank of "admiral" of other nations.
-Marshal of the Russian Federation is the only superior rank in the Russian armed forces.
+Admiral of the fleet or fleet admiral (Адмирал флота) is the highest rank of the Russian Navy.
+It is the equivalent of the Soviet naval rank of fleet admiral, and is roughly the equivalent to a four-star rank of other nations.
+In the present day, general of the army is its equivalent in the Russian Ground Forces, Aerospace Forces, Airborne Forces, Strategic Rocket Forces, and Federal Security Service.
+Marshal of the Russian Federation is the only superior rank in the Russian Armed Forces, and it has no naval equivalent.